-Scotland 2021 "Fair work practises (target 8.5): culture [sectors] (...).
-Gender pay and employment gap (target 8.5): Ingrained cultural perceptions innovation is an intrinsic part of our culture, our (...) building a confident collaborative culture historic and cultural environments"."
+Scotland 2021 "Fair work practises (target 8.5): Workplace Equality Fund (...) focuses on the art, culture [sectors] (...).
+Gender pay and employment gap (target 8.5): Ingrained cultural perceptions held by staff and or parents. (...)
+Innovation (target 8.2 and 8.3): Our vision for Scotland is one where innovation is an intrinsic part of our culture, our society, and our economy. (...)
+Scotland CAN DO: (...) building a confident collaborative culture where enterprise is seen as a valid and viable option for all. (...)
+Sustainable tourism (target 8.9): Please see "Preserving and promoting our historic and cultural environments"."